Royal Households of the United Kingdom: Household of the Prince of Wales and the Duchess of Cornwall

-The Household of the Prince of Wales and the Duchess of Cornwall was the organised office and support system for Charles, Prince of Wales, and his consort Camilla, Duchess of Cornwall.
+The Household of the Prince of Wales and the Duchess of Cornwall was the organised office and support system for Charles, Prince of Wales, and his wife Camilla, Duchess of Cornwall.
 At the time of their 2009 annual review the Office of the Prince of Wales had the full-time equivalent of 121 staff.
 The head of the Household was the Principal Private Secretary, Clive Alderton.
 Senior officials included the Deputy Private Secretary, a senior diplomat seconded from the Foreign & Commonwealth Office to advise The Prince on Foreign and Commonwealth affairs, Scott Furssedonn-Wood; Master of the Household, Earl of Rosslyn; the Treasurer, Andrew Wright; Communications Secretary, Julian Payne; and the Equerry, Commander Iain Kearsley RN.

 In 2000, the Prince revived a tradition of having an official harpist, a role last seen under Queen Victoria.
 The first holder of the office was Catrin Finch, followed in 2004 by Jemima Phillips, and in 2007 by Claire Jones.
+Following Prince Charles's accession to the throne in 2022, the role has been referred to as King's Harpist.

 The Prince of Wales' Office was principally based at Clarence House, London, but also occupied rooms in the rest of St James's Palace.
 There were also offices for official staff at Highgrove House and Birkhall House, the Prince's private residences.

 Most of the expenses incurred in operating the office came from the Prince's private appanage, the Duchy of Cornwall.
 The only significant costs met by grant-in-aid provided by the Government was for the upkeep of Clarence House, and for official travel by air and rail, and for communications support.

 Details of the Prince's Senior Staff were available in his office's annual reports.
 The following titles all have "to/of The Prince of Wales and The Duchess of Cornwall" suffixed when written in full.
 Prior to the Prince's 2005 marriage, they were instead suffixed "to/of The Prince of Wales".